MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/TruthTables.md

 ![Complex Truth Table](/images/Circuits/TruthTable_Anatomy_Complex.png)

-Truth tables can have more that 2 inputs and 1 output.
+Truth tables can have more than 2 inputs and 1 output.
 In cases of multiple outputs, all inputs in a given row produce each output signal separately

 In the above example:
  > when **a** inputs a *0* and **b** inputs a *0*, the **z1** output will be *0* and **z2** output will be *0*